 How to Make the Best Fried Eggs

-Fried eggs are traditionally made on the stovetop and they are super fast and delish.
+Fried eggs are traditionally made on the stove top and they are super fast and delish.
 The kids may surprise you with how much they like them cooked this way.
-You can also cook a few at once if you use a large pan, which is nice for making family meals.
+You can cook a few at once if you use a large pan, which is nice for making family meals.
 I prefer to cook fried eggs in a nonstick skillet, though as long as you use enough butter or oil and wait until the fat is hot to add the egg, it should work fine in stainless steel or cast iron.

 Here are my favorite methods for making fried eggs: